 In most cases A decreased or loss of appetite in babies does not have to signify a serious problem.
 Do not panic if it seems your baby is not interested in eating for a short time.
 Here are some common causes for loss in appetite in babies,

 - One of the biggest reasons for loss of appetite in babies is that they just are not hungry.
-Babies and youngsters go through many periods of growth spurts and no growth.
-Their needs for food change a lot.
-Rest assured they will eat when they need to.

 - Worm infestation is another common cause associated with reduced appetite.